 AND SEWAGE WORKS ASSOCIATION

-Form under the Sanitary Projects Act (SPA)(Date est).
+Domestic Non-Profit Corporation formed under the Sanitary Projects Act (SPA) (Jan 1, 2006).

 ARTICLE I

+Names, Objects, Purposes and Principal Place of Business

 The corporate name is Otis Mutual Domestic Water Consumers and Sewage Works Association (herein after “Association”), the objects and purposes, of this Association shall be as stated and provided in the Certificate of Incorporation of the Association.
 The principal office of the Association shall be in Eddy County, New Mexico.
 The Association may have other offices within the County, as the Board of Directors may designate or as the business of the Association may require from time to time.
 The address of the registered office may be changed from time to time as provided by law.